Section 504 Plans in Tennessee

 How does Section 504 work in Tennessee?

 Section 504 of the Rehabilitation Act of 1973 provides broader eligibility protections than IDEA.
 Under Section 504, a student is eligible for a 504 plan if they have a physical or mental impairment that substantially limits one or more major life activities, whether or not they need special education.
 Tennessee LEAs must implement Section 504 under their obligations as recipients of federal financial assistance from the U.S. Department of Education.
 Tennessee does not have a separate state statute that supplements the federal Section 504 framework; LEAs follow OCR guidance and federal Section 504 regulations (34 CFR Part 104).
-Section 504 plans are developed by a 504 team (not necessarily the IEP team), are not governed by IDEA timelines, and do not require the same level of documentation as an IEP.
-However, all procedural protections under Section 504 apply, including the right to notice, a right to an evaluation, and the right to an impartial hearing.
+The Tennessee Department of Education publishes a Section 504 Resource Manual providing guidance to LEAs on implementing Section 504, including model policies and procedures.
+Section 504 plans are developed by a 504 team (which must include persons knowledgeable about the child), are not governed by IDEA timelines, and do not require the same level of documentation as an IEP.
+However, all procedural protections under Section 504 apply, including the right to notice, evaluation, and an impartial hearing.
+Allegations of Section 504 discrimination should be reported to the local Title VI/Title IX/Section 504 coordinator or to the U.S. DOE Office for Civil Rights.
+The Tennessee DOE Section 504 page provides resources and contact information for LEA coordinators.

 What Tennessee Requires